lauralifts/loadmgt-workshop/README.md

 * Familiarity with a variety of Envoy load management features
 * Understanding when to use each form of load management, and the limitations of each
-* Practical experience with Envoy configuration, controls, status, and metrics
+* Practical experience with Envoy configuration, status, and metrics

 ## Prerequisites